iperera97/autoslide.js-/README.md

 			}

 		}
-  **you can customize change this animation for build a better auto slideshow**
+  **you can customize this animation for build a better automatic slideshow :blush:**